 Greer Grimsley - Bass-Baritone

 American Bass-Baritone Greer Grimsley is internationally recognized as an outstanding singing actor and one of the most prominent Wagnerian singers of our day.
-Continuing his reign as a leading interpreter of Wotan, he will sing the eminent role for the Metropolitan Opera’s RING Cycle in the new Robert Lepage’s landmark production in the Spring of 2013.
-In addition to performing this role once again in Summer 2013 with Seattle Opera, this season his engagements have included Don Pizarro in Fidelio with Seattle Opera and the High Priest in Samson et Dalila in his hometown of New Orleans Opera.
+Continuing his reign as a leading interpreter of Wotan, he recently sang the eminent role for the Metropolitan Opera’s Ring Cycle in Robert Lepage’s landmark production in the Spring of 2013, directly followed by Stephen Wadsworth’s production for Seattle Opera.
+This past season’s engagements also included Don Pizarro in Fidelio for Seattle Opera and the High Priest in Samson et Dalila in his hometown of New Orleans Opera.

 International engagements have also included Scarpia in Tosca at the Oper der Stadt Köln, at the Deutsche Oper Berlin, The Norwegian National Opera in Oslo, and at the Hyogo Performing Arts Center in Japan; Jokanaan in Salome with the Deutsche Oper Berlin, Aarhus-Den Jyske Opera in Denmark, the Scottish Opera, and the Opera de Bellas Artes in Mexico; Mephistopheles in Faust in Oviedo, Spain; Mandryka in Arabella with the Royal Danish Opera; Don Pizzarro in Fidelio with the Scottish Opera as well as the Portuguese National Opera São Carlos; Jack Rance in La Fanciulla del West and the title role in Bluebeard’s Castle with L’Opera de Montreal; the title role in Don Giovanni and Scarpia in Tosca with the Stadttheater Basel in Switzerland; the Villains in Les Contes d’Hoffmann with New Israeli Opera; and Amonasro in Aïda with Opera de Caracas in Venezuela.